danwing/cidfi/draft-wing-cidfi.md

    element.
 This is necessary because the CIDFI network element does not have visibility to the SNI of the primary QUIC connection ({{?I-D.ietf-tls-esni}}).
 See also {{side-channel-certificate}}
-   for an alternative approach that has better privacy properties.
+   for an alternate approach that has better privacy properties.

  * the server sends the QUIC Connection IDs it will use for its server-to-network element connection, which are reserved for its